onefrankguy/notarius/README.md

 the exceptional exception to this rule.

 Messages are truncated so the total length of a line is less than 140 characters.
-This makes them easy to tweet.
+This makes them easy to [tweet][].
 Tweetablility is important, because it's what the people reading logs at 3am do when they find something hilarious.
 If you're writing non-tweetable messages, your logs are too verbose.

 To make it easy to grep for warnings and errors, messages are output as "level [timestamp] message".
 You can do `cat notarius.log | grep ^WARN`